Blog: Can UK food sector avert talent shortfall?

 But perceptions of what a future in the food sector means are likely to be slow to evolve.
 Can the industry effect change quickly enough to avoid the potential talent shortfall it now faces?
 If not, growth of one of the UK's largest manufacturing sectors could be affected.

-Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Food safety, Fresh produce, Frozen, Health & wellness, Ice cream, Meat & poultry, Natural & organic, NPD & innovation, Private label, Retail, Seafood, Snacks, Sustainability & the environment, World foods
+Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Food safety, Fresh produce, Frozen, Health & wellness, Ice cream, Meat & poultry, Natural & organic, NPD & innovation, Private label, Retailers, Seafood, Snacks, Sustainability & the environment, World foods